danfuzz/lactoserv/doc/configuration/3-built-in-services.md

   only meaningful if `atSize` is also specified.
 * `maxOldBytes` &mdash; How many bytes' worth of old (post-rotation) files should be allowed, or `null` not to have a limit.
-The oldest files over the limit get deleted after a rotation.Optional, and defaults to `null`.
+The oldest files over the limit get deleted after a rotation.
+Optional, and defaults to `null`.
 * `maxOldCount` &mdash; How many old (post-rotation) files should be allowed, or `null` not to have a limit.
 The oldest files over the limit get deleted after a rotation.
 Optional, and defaults to `null`.